#InfraestructureForEducation Educational sector in Mexico

 ~40–45% ~55% ~95% ~98%

-Driven by a private sector-led model and growing enrollment needs, Mexico’s education sector relies heavily on physical
+Driven by a private sector-led model and growing enrollment needs, Mexico’s education sector relies heavily on physical campuses, creating a unique real estate opportunity

 Mexico’s Most Relevant Macroeconomic Factor: